praxton74/AI-Assistant/README.md

 # A Hackers AI Voice Assistant

-### I am not mantaining this repo anymore.
-If you want to take over, please shoot me a message.

-Build your own voice ai.
-This repo is for my [YouTube video series](https://www.youtube.com/playlist?list=PL5rWfvZIL-NpFXM9nFr15RmEEh4F4ePZW) on building an AI voice assistant with PyTorch.

-## Looking for contributors!
-Looking for contributors to help build out the assistant.
-There is still alot of work to do.
-This would be a good oppurtunity to learn Machine Learning and how to Engineer an entire ML system from the ground up.
-If you're interested join the [Discord Server](https://discord.gg/9wSTT4F)

 TODO:
 - [x] wake word model and engine
 - [ ] pre-trained wake word model use for fine tuning on your own wakeword